-Local Government and Politics
+Local Governments and

-This personal project examines Costa Rica’s local government structures and institutions resulting from the municipal code reform of April 30, 1998.
+his personal project examines Costa Rica’s local government structures and institutions resulting from the municipal code reform of April 30, 1998.
 There is no particular purpose in this series of articles other than to observe and share the dynamics and the social mechanisms by which municipal governments are able to meet –or not– the demands of their constituents.

 Although still important, my primary focus has shifted from the municipal government’s relationship and interactions with the national government to a more specific view of just one region and all its branches.
 In my case, this refers to San Rafael de Heredia, a canton comprising five districts of nearly 60 thousand people.
 In some ways, SRH reflects the average Costa Rican community.